The Lion King (NES)

 Suffer little children to come unto me

-There is a text resource at 0x3905 after the levels names list.
+There is a text resource at 0x3905, after the level names list.
 This message should be used at the Game Over screen when you choose "NO" at the "CONTINUE" screen.
-It has the same format as level names but not included in the corresponding pointers table.
-According to display position it has to be displayed at the bottom portion of the screen ([$07,$1C]) with the 8x8 font.
-But in the release version level names are displayed using 16x16 large font, and this particular message were converted to use different displaying method rather than text resource (CHR data with dedicated packed tile-map).
+It has the same format as the level names, but us not included in the corresponding pointers table.
+According to display position, it has to be displayed at the bottom portion of the screen ([$07,$1C]) with the 8×8 font, but in the release version level names are displayed using the 16×16 large font, and this particular message was converted to use a different displaying method rather than a text resource (CHR data with dedicated packed tilemap).
 So this text resource is completely unused.

 LONG LIVE THE KING